nmshd/documentation/_docs_explore/22-security.md

 # Communication Security

 Enmeshed uses the highest standards of encrypted communication.
-It is end-to-end encrypted by using public key cryptography between identities.
-Different keypairs for the identity, for each device and each contact are used to distinguish the different communication areas (technical, multi-factor or contractual).
+It is end-to-end encrypted by using public key cryptography between Identities.
+Different keypairs for the Identity, for each device and each contact are used to distinguish the different communication areas (technical, multi-factor or contractual).
 Where possible, random keys are used and shared securely.
 If a random key is not possible, derived keys from high-entropy master keys (not passwords) are used.
 The very first keys are exchanged over Key Exchange Protocols, so that as little key material as possible is shared.
 Please refer to the [Cryptography Section]({% link _docs_explore/62-cryptography.md %}) to get more information about the used algorithms, libraries and methodologies.

 For technical communication with contacts, the contact-specific signature keypair is used.
 Thus, every Message of enmeshed contains multiple digital signatures of the same Message, one signature per recipient (as the sender communicates with a different private key per contact).
 The digital signature enforces that only the sender can sign the payload and that nobody in between could tamper with the Message itself, e.g. change the Message payload.